 Now to the fun stuff, house hunting!
 There is a lot to consider when shopping for your future home.
 It may be a good idea to start by making a list of “wants” versus “needs”.
 Think of everything that would be included in your dream home while also anticipating that some concessions may need to be made.
 Sort them by order of importance.
 If you’re buying the home with a partner, have them do the same thing and compare lists to see where you’re in agreement.
-Next, consider the items that can’t be easily changed without spending large sums of money such as square footage or number the of bedrooms and bathrooms.
+Next, consider the items that can’t be easily changed without spending large sums of money such as square footage or the number of bedrooms and bathrooms.
 On the flip side, what features are cosmetic and can be easily changed after moving in?
-The last thing you want to do is pass up a promising property because you can’t see past the parquet flooring.
+The last thing you want to do is pass up a promising property because you can’t see past the wall color.
 Having an open mind and seeing a home’s potential may pay off in the long run.

 While considering how to maximize your success while house hunting, there are certainly mistakes to avoid while you’re at it.
 For instance, making the parameters of your search too narrow or too broad may cause more headaches than they’re worth.
 Don’t waste your valuable time looking at every house just because you can.
-Have set guidelines when deciding on which homes to look at by knowing which neighborhoods, school districts, or other amenities you’re looking for.
+Have set guidelines when deciding on which homes to look at by knowing which cities, neighborhoods, or other amenities you’re looking for.
 Another crucial mistake is not acting fast enough.
 The real estate market is finicky and a property you looked at yesterday may not still be available today.
 You must be ready to pull the trigger on a property or risk losing out.
 If you think you’ve found a great home but want to keep looking, you need to be okay with the fact that it may not be an option when you circle back to it.
 Finally, think about the future and how your home fits into that.
 Are you wanting to start a family?
 While you can always sell your home, it’s best to consider how you can grow with your home as opposed to growing out of it.

-It can take anywhere from six weeks to six months to buy a home, depending on several factors.
+Typically, it can take anywhere from six weeks to six months to buy a home, depending on several factors.
 However, having a plan for the house-hunting portion of the process can be a huge help in not only feeling confident in your decision but speeding up the entire transaction.
 Don’t forget that the start of your home buying journey begins with finding an experienced lender who will work to find the right home loan for you.
-At Silverton, we know that mortgages are not one-size-fits-all and work with each of our borrowers to find the exact program to fit their specific needs.
-Visit silvertonmortgage.com to find an experienced mortgage professional today and let us help you get one step closer to searching for your dream home.
+At Silverton, we know that mortgages are not one-size-fits-all and we work with each of our borrowers to find the exact program to fit their specific needs.
+Visit silvertonmortgage.com to find an licensed and experienced mortgage professional today and let us help you get one step closer to searching for your dream home.